 - While cloud-based ERP applications are more widely adopted in the APAC region, some companies are still hanging on to on-premise systems that remain core to their business.

 - By adopting cloud-based ERP software, Australia’s Plaut IT was freed to focus on its customers rather than its computers.

 - SAP now counts companies such as China’s Ameco Beijing as clients, and it is also going all out to address hitches that stand in the way of wider adoption of its S/4 Hana software.

 Asked if there were challenges in getting buy-in from stakeholders such as financial managers and the leadership team, Boland said the finance team welcomed the new system as “what they had was pretty terrible”.

-But Boland had to convince the company’s co-founders, as well as former CTO Colin Bryar, former technical adviser to Amazon CEO Jeff Bezos, on the switch.
+But Boland had to convince the company’s co-founders, as well as former chief technology officer Colin Bryar (previously technical adviser to Amazon CEO Jeff Bezos), on the switch.

 “I did have to sell ‘why Oracle’ to them and didn’t get too much pushback,” he said.
 “I think I got off pretty easily compared to others who would have to deploy in different regions and face competing interests from different groups.”

 Apart from not having to worry about system upgrades, Boland said the Oracle cloud-based financial ERP system had slashed the time it took to close the books from 10 days to just three days.